-Students must accumulate six (6) credits of English Language courses during the course of their study.
+Students must accumulate six (6) credits of English Language courses and additional two (2) credits of Foreign Language course during their study.
 Each course is taught for four hours per week and the focus in on developing basic skills in reading, writing, listening and speaking using science and technology materials.